 11 A woman should learn in quietness and full submission.
 12 I do not permit a woman to teach or to assume authority over a man; she must be quiet.
 13 For Adam was formed first, then Eve.
 14 And Adam was not the one deceived; it was the woman who was deceived and became a sinner.

-The question of women speaking has nothing to do with whether a service is under way.
+The question of women speaking has nothing to do with whether a service is taking place.
 The idea of a service stems from liturgy, which is not in the Bible but was introduced into meetings partly for pedagogical reasons.
-In a meeting in somebody’s home with no liturgy, there is no clear boundary between social talk and talk for Christian purposes.
+In a meeting in somebody’s home with no liturgy, there is not a clear boundary between social talk and talk for Christian purposes.
 It would make no sense that women must fall silent as soon as they enter someone else’s home, or even a room in their own home.
-Holy Communion was taken in home meetings according to Acts 2:46; imagine a meal at which half the people around the table may not give their testimonies or say a word even with their husbands present!
+Holy Communion was taken in home meetings according to Acts 2:46; imagine a meal at which half the people around the table may not give their testimonies, or say a word even with their husbands present!
 The boundary is clear, in contrast, between Bible teaching and other Christian speaking, such as prophecy.